Safe Stocking First Pass: The Number Before You Turn Cattle Out

 - Winter-feed carryover.
 If you feed hay from November through March, that hay cost is essentially a stocking decision.
 Over-stocking the summer pasture means more hay acres or purchased feed in winter, eroding the margin the extra calf was supposed to create.

 - Multi-species grazing.
 Running cattle and sheep together can increase total utilization because they graze different plant species and heights.
-But it also complicates AU accounting—make sure to convert each species to its AU equivalent before summing demand.
+But it also complicates AU accounting, so convert each species to its AU equivalent before summing demand.

 Stocking Mistakes That Show Up as Bare Ground and Light Calves